-- Sandbags are simple exercise tools made from material with a filling of sand or another type of filling that can be used to do a wide range of functional training, no matter what your fitness level.
+Sandbags are simple exercise tools made from material with a filling of sand or other types of filling that can be used to do a wide range of functional training, no matter what your fitness level.

-The weight in sandbags shifts, making it difficult for you to get into a workout flow and thus making the workout more challenging.
-It requires you to engage your muscles to stabilize each rep over and over again.
+The weight in sandbags shifts, making it difficult for you to get into a workout flow and thus making the workout more challenging to control and leading you to engage your muscles to stabilize each rep over and over again.

-Sandbags are hugely popular in CrossFit-style workouts and general strength and functional training.
+Sandbags are hugely popular in CrossFit style workouts and general strength training.

-- Sandbags are great fitness equipment to mix up your workout and offer a range of benefits.
-They can be used for a wide variety of exercises, from squats to rows and planks.
+Sandbags are great to add to your workout to mix it up and to add a new challenge, with a range of benefits.
+Sandbags can be used for a wide variety of exercises, from squats to rows and planks.

 Sandbags are ideal to help build strength and muscle and for endurance training, for the latter, you want to do 20-30 reps per set.

-Sandbags are spectacular in doing cardio training where your heart rate is increased, with moves with jumps and squats to help increase cardiovascular endurance and burning fat.
+Sandbags are spectacular in doing cardio training where your heart rate is increased, with moves with jumps and squats to help increase cardiovascular endurance and burn fat.